 The University Bookstore offers a variety of apparel and gifts available for purchase online.

 Tickets can be purchased online or at the ticket office at the NIU Convocation Center.

 The school colors are cardinal red and black and the mascot is Victor E. Huskie.
 For more information, on Huskie Spirit visit the NIU Huskies site.

-Yes!
-The NIU Alumni Association provides benefits, services and special programs to all NIU graduates.
+Yes.
+The NIU Alumni Association is a network of more than 220,000 NIU Alumni and provides benefits, services, events and special programs to all NIU graduates.